 Reduce Initial Bundle Size

 Deferring the loading of non-essential views can significantly decrease your application’s initial payload, leading to faster load times.
-This is particularly important for users on slow connections or devices with limited storage space, as they can start interacting with your app more quickly without having to wait for the entire bundle to download.
+This is particularly important for users on slow connections or devices with limited storage space.
+They can start interacting with your app more quickly without having to wait for the entire bundle to download.

 Enhance User Experience

 Deferring the loading of less critical content ensures your users see the most important parts of your application first, improving perceived performance.
-Even if your application takes a few extra seconds to fully load, users will appreciate being able to access the core functionality immediately, rather than staring at a blank screen while waiting for everything to download.
+Even if your application takes a few extra seconds to fully load, users will appreciate being able to access the core functionality immediately.
+Every user will prefer this over staring at a blank screen while waiting for everything to download.

 Boost Core Web Vitals